Medical Humanities: (In)Visibility

 Supported by Wellcome

 We are delighted to bring you over 50 sessions which cover a huge range of perspectives on the theme of invisibility in the medical humanities.
 Key themes include COVID-19, shame, disability and mental health, and our speakers will be joining us from from all over the world.
-We will be announcing the full schedule in late March/early April.
-Pencil the dates into your diary and register here to be notified when the programme goes live.
-In the meantime, we are delighted to announce our keynote speakers.
+You can download the outline programme here.

 (University of St Andrews)